brianhigh/wa-water-quality/wa_medicaid_dental_expenses_by_county_heatmap.md

 ### Get county names and locations

 These are the names and coordinates for the county name labels.
+As before, we add some file checks to be smarter about downloading and proceeding with the rest of the program only if the file is present.

 ```r